 c) the moderate level of participation by representatives of developing countries in ITU standardization activities, whether through lack of awareness of these activities, difficulties in accessing information, lack of training for human talent in standardization-related matters, or lack of financial resources to travel to meeting sites, which are factors with impact in terms of widening the existing knowledge gap;

 d) that technological needs and realities vary from country to country and region to region, and in many cases developing countries do not have opportunities or mechanisms to make them known;

+e) that when introducing and/or switching to new technologies, for every new technology there exist a considerable number of interrelated ITU-R and ITU-T recommendations, which complicates the timely introduction of these new technologies in developing countries constrained by limited human resources and the need to comply with national standardization procedures;

+f) that for developing countries at the initial stage of introducing and/or switching to a new technology, it is important to have guiding principles for the new technology in question that can be used for developing a national standard, which would make it possible to introduce and/or switch to the new technology in a timely manner;

-e) that in implementation of the provisions of the Annex to Resolution 44 (Rev. Johannesburg, 2008) and of Resolutions 17, 53 and 54 (Rev. Johannesburg, 2008), ITU actions have been carried out through ITU-T to assist in reducing the standardization gap between developing and developed countries,
+g) that in implementation of the provisions of the Annex to Resolution 44 (Rev. Dubai, 2012) and of Resolution 54 (Rev. Dubai, 2012), ITU actions have been carried out through ITU-T to assist in reducing the standardization gap between developing and developed countries;

+h) the importance for developing countries of developing guiding principles regarding the implementation of ITU recommendations pursuant to Resolution 44 (Rev. Dubai, 2012) and Resolution 47 (Rev. Dubai, 2014),

 taking into account